ibm-cloud-docs/mqcloud/learn/mqoc_qm_plans.md

 Multiple Reserved Deployment plans can be attached to a single Reserved Capacity plan, in this case the capacity will be shared across the Reserved Deployment plans.
 To increase the size of an existing Reserved Capacity plan, raise a support ticket stating the new required size and the Reserved Capacity Instance ID.
 The entitlement of a Reserved Capacity plan is increased by purchasing additional Capacity Units which equates to increments of 5 VPC.

+## Reserved Capacity Subscription Plan

+This plan is currently only available in select regions, if the plan does not appear in the IBM Cloud Catalog in your selected region, it is not yet available there.

+The Reserved Capacity Subscription plan provides the same features of the Reserved Capacity plan.
+However, a subscription is purchased through an IBM Sales team and is drawn from when provisioning instances of this plan.

 ## Plan Features
 {: #plan_features}